 Conversely, a smaller shelter, one well hidden and stocked with provisions will quickly become claustrophobic and unbearable if buttoned up with a group of any size.

-People require a certain amount of room to themselves, and it is more than the 3 feet of so of personal space polite society proscribes in the short term.
-A well-laden store room of food, water and medicine that may last one or two people a long time will deplete with frightening rapidity if it must provision 3 or 4 times as many.
+People require a certain amount of room to themselves, and it is more than the 3 feet or so of personal space polite society proscribes in the short term.
+A well-laden storeroom of food, water, and medicine that may last one or two people a long time will deplete with frightening rapidity if it must provision 3 or 4 times as many.